BubeeKilla/url-shortening-app-rest-api/README.md

   ```
 3. Create AWS DynamoDB Table:

-  - do not forget to make changes in the code regarding your AWS Lambda.
+  - do not forget to make changes in the code regarding your AWS API Gateway.

 4. Set up environment variables: